gondwanasoft/xml-preprocessor/README.md

 #### <a id="returning-xml"></a>Returning XML

 Normally, functions within `<Define>` will return a string or string-compatible value that will be used within an XML attribute value.
 The `centre()` example (above) does this.
-However, if a function returns an [ElementTree.Element object](https://docs.python.org/3/library/xml.etree.elementtree.html#element-objects), that element and/or its children will be inserted into the watchface.xml element tree in place of the `{expression}` that called it.
+However, if a function returns an [Element object](https://lxml.de/apidoc/lxml.etree.html#lxml.etree.Element), that element and/or its children will be inserted into the watchface.xml element tree in place of the `{expression}` that called it.
 Here's an example:

     <Define>
         def generateSquares(count, width, height):